galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 >
 >    > ### {% icon comment %} RDConf
 >    >
->    > It is recommended to use default settings except for the number of conformers which should be change to *100*.
-As a rule of thumb, a threshold of 100 conformers appropriately represent the conformational flexibility of a compound with less than 10 rotatable bonds.
+>    > It is recommended to use the default settings, except for the number of conformers which should be changed to 100.
+As a rule of thumb, a threshold of 100 conformers appropriately represents the conformational flexibility of a compound with less than 10 rotatable bonds.
 The output SDF (structure data file) format encodes three-dimensional atomic coordinates of each conformer, separated by lines containing four dollar signs (*$$$$*).
 >    {: .comment}
 >
 {: .hands_on}

 # Pharmacophore alignment

 In this step, the ligand conformer dataset (SDF format) is converted on-the-fly to a pharmacophore dataset (PHAR format) and simultaneously aligned to the individual pharmacophores of the ePharmaLib dataset in a batch mode with Align-it ({% cite Taminau2008 %}).
-The pharmacophoric alignments and thus the predicted targets are ranked in terms of a scoring metric; `Tversky index` = [0,1].
+The pharmacophoric alignments and thus the predicted targets are ranked in terms of a scoring metric: `Tversky index` = [0,1].
 The higher the Tversky index, the higher the likelihood of the predicted protein--ligand interaction.
 A cut-off of 0.5 is applied to prioritize the most promising targets.

 > ### {% icon hands_on %} Hands-on 7: Pharmacophore alignment
 >